nicolas-d-desalvio/seismicity_bursts_southern_california/README.md

 # seismicity_bursts_southern_california
-Seismicity Burst Identification Example from "Compact Seismicity Bursts Have Different Characteristics from Regional Seismicity", DeSalvio et al., JGR Solid Earth, 2026 (In Review)
+Seismicity Burst Identification Example from "Compact Seismicity Bursts Have Different Characteristics from Regional Seismicity"

+DeSalvio, N. D., Fan, W., Barbour, A. J., & Hardebeck, J. L. (2026).
+Compact seismicity bursts have different characteristics from regional seismicity.
+Journal of Geophysical Research: Solid Earth, 131, e2025JB032917. https://doi.org/10.1029/2025JB032917

 This Jupyter Notebook demonstrates the seismicity burst identifcation calculation.
 It is for the burst shown in Figure 2 of the paper.